 - Nursing documentation must reflect the need for the continuation of skilled care.

-- Nursing staff must document on Medicare A residents at least once every 24 hours and more often if warranted by a resident’s condition.
+- Staff must document on Medicare A residents once every 24 hours.
+However, staff should document more often if the resident has a warranted condition.

-- Documentation should include vital signs, why the resident is receiving skilled services and a detailed description of the resident’s condition at that time.
+- a detailed description of the resident’s condition at that time.

-- Documentation should be specific to the clinical reasons for coverage, services delivered, and response to care.
+- Additionally, documentation should be specific to the clinical reasons for coverage, services delivered, and the response to care.

-There are four principle skilled nursing services that require Medicare charting:
+The four principle skilled nursing services that require Medicare charting is:

-- The development, management, and evaluation of a patient care plan, based on the physician’s orders and supporting documentation, constitute skilled nursing services.
+- The development, management, and evaluation of a patient care plan, based on the physician’s orders.
+In addition, any supporting documentation constituting skilled nursing services.

-- Nurses need to document the services that require the involvement of skilled nursing personnel to meet the patient’s medical needs, promote recovery, and ensure medical safety.
+- Nurses need to document the services that require the involvement of skilled personnel to meet the patient’s needs.
+In an effort to promote recovery, and ensure medical safety.

-- The documentation must thoroughly describe all efforts that have been made to educate the patient/caregiver and their responses to the training.
+- Documentation has to thoroughly describe all efforts that have been made to educate the patient/caregiver and their responses to the training.

-- The medical record should also describe the reason for the failure of any educational attempts, if applicable.
+- If applicable, the medical record should also describe the reason for the failure of any educational attempts.

 - Topics of teaching include colostomy care, insulin administration, prosthesis management, catheter care, G-tube feedings, IV access sites, and wound care.

-- Nursing services are considered skilled when they are so inherently complex that they only can be safely and effectively performed by or under the supervision of, a registered nurse or when provided by regulation, a licensed practical (vocational) nurse.
+- Nursing services are inherently complex.
+Because of this, these services can only be performed by or under the supervision of a registered nurse or a licensed practical (vocational) nurse.

 - Some examples of direct skilled nursing services are IV feeding (must meet criteria), IV meds, suctioning, tracheostomy care, rehabilitation nursing procedures, ulcer care, tube feedings, care for surgical wounds, and diabetes management with injections.

-In preparation for the anticipated need for increased nursing documentation related to PDPM, the clinical leaders of MatrixCare are reviewing current documentation resources and identifying gaps.
-This will be a continuous improvement process in which we will seek your guidance to ensure we are developing in the right direction.
-Look for invitations from Kim Mulquin-Shumway, Senior Clinical Content Specialist, to participate in an upcoming CAB meeting related to clinical documentation.
+To prepare for the anticipated need for increased nursing documentation related to PDPM, the clinical leaders of MatrixCare are reviewing current documentation resources and identifying gaps.
+As a result, we will continue to improve and seek your guidance to ensure we are developing in the right direction.

 Find more information on PDPM here.